fpvt-projects/covid-track-api/README.md

 ## How to run the application with front-end
 ### Covid-track-api
-1. In order to fully run the utlize the application you need the React app https://github.com/fpvt-projects/covid-track-app/
+1. In order to fully run the utilize the application you need the React app https://github.com/fpvt-projects/covid-track-app/
 2. Install dependencies, run `npm i` command.
 3. Change the axios base url to http://localhost:3001 in the App.js file.
 4. Start the web server using `npm start` command.
 The app will be served at http://localhost:3000.